 This clinical policy references Current Procedural Terminology (CPT[®]).
 CPT[®] is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2022, American Medical Association.
+All CPT codes and descriptions are copyrighted 2024, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up to date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT [®] Codes Description 90960 End-stage renal disease (ESRD) related services monthly, for patients 20 years of age or older, with four or more face to face visits by a physician or other qualified health care professional per month 90961 End-stage renal disease (ESRD) related services monthly, for patients 20 years of age or older, with two to three face to face visits by a physician or other qualified health care professional per month 90962 End-stage renal disease (ESRD) related services monthly, for patients 20 years of a or older, with one face to face visit by a physician or other qualified health care professional per month 94004 Ventilation assist and management, assist of pressure or volume preset ventilators for assisted or controlled breathing, nursing facility, per day
+CPT [®] Codes Description 90960 End-stage renal disease (ESRD) related services monthly, for patients 20 years of age or older, w four or more face to face visits by a physician or other qualified health care professional per mor 90961 End-stage renal disease (ESRD) related services monthly, for patients 20 years of age or older, with two to three face to face visits by a physician or other qualified health care professional per month 90962 End-stage renal disease (ESRD) related services monthly, for patients 20 years of age or older, with one face to face visit by a physician or other qualified health care professional per month 94004 Ventilation assist and management, assist of pressure or volume preset ventilators for assisted or controlled breathing, nursing facility, per day

 Reviews, Revisions, and Approvals Revision Date Approval Date Policy developed 12/17 Minor wording changes for clarity.
 References reviewed and updated.
 05/18 References reviewed and updated.
 Codes updated.
 Specialist Reviewed.
 Deleted the following codes as informational only: 94660, E0470, E0471, E0472 10/19 5/2020 Annual review completed.
 Coding reviewed and updated.
 New ICD-10 codes of E66.01 and Z68.43Z68.45 added; G30.1 changed to G30.0.
 6/2021 Annual review.
 References reviewed and updated.
 Changed, "review date," in the header to, "date of last revision," and, "date," in the revision log header to, "revision date."
 ICD-10 codes deleted.
 Definition edited for custodial care in I.A and A.1.ac.
 Background info added on state waivers.
 Reviewed by specialist.
 6/24/2022 Annual review.
 References reviewed and updated.
-4/23
+4/23 Annual review.
+Edit to description for 94004.
+References reviewed and updated.
+Reviewed by external specialist.
+03/2024 04/2024 Annual review.
+References reviewed and updated.
+02/2025